eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- You've had exposure to data modeling, data access, and data storage techniques.
 	- You have an interest in agile software processes, data-driven development, reliability, and responsible experimentation.
 	- You understand the value of collaboration within teams.
++ Software Engineer (Backend & Data processing)
+	- London, UK
+	- The xAI London team is a team of software engineers with a focus on large-scale, highly-reliable distributed systems.
+We work on many different levels of the stack ranging from build systems, to production backend infrastructure, and frontend development.
+For example, we built large parts of the Grok production stack.
+We focus on building high-quality software and aren’t afraid to delve into technically complex topics to solve problems the right way.
+	- We’re looking for an experienced and versatile software engineer who can thrive in a dynamic start-up environment.
+An ideal candidate meets at least the following requirements:
+	- Expert in at least one programming language that compiles to machine code such as Rust, C++, or Go.
+Rust or C++ experience is preferred,
+	- Expert in Python and writing Python bindings in a compiled language such as C (using the Python API), C++ (pybind11, SWIG,  CLIF), or Rust (pyo3),
+	- Experience in designing reliable and horizontally scalable distributed systems,
+	- Experience in API design.
+	- Additionally, experience in any of the following technologies may help a candidate stand out:
+		* TypeScript and React or Angular
+		* gRPC
+		* Kubernetes
+		* JAX
+		* CUDA
+		* MLIR
+		* Triton
+		* XLA
+		* The role is based in our London office close to Piccadilly Circus underground station.
+We usually work from the office 5 days a week but allow for work-from-home days when required.
+Candidates must be willing to attend late meetings at least twice a week to coordinate with the rest of our team, which is based in California.
+This role includes semi-regular business trips to California.
+	- Interview process
+		* After submitting your application, the team reviews your CV and statement of exceptional work.
+If your application passes this stage, you will be invited to a 15 minute interview (“phone interview”) during which a member of our team will ask some basic questions.
+If you clear the initial phone interview, you will enter the main process, which consists of four technical interviews:
+			+ Coding interview in Rust, C++ or Go,
+			+ Coding interview in Python,
+			+ Distributed systems design interview,
+			+ Meet the wider team and give a 20 minute presentation about the most difficult technical problems you have solved.
+		* Our goal is to finish the process within one week.
+We don’t rely on recruiters for assessments.
+Every application is reviewed by a member of our technical team.
+All interviews will be conducted via Google Meet.